academe/laravel-google-api-auth/README.md

   won't be a problem, as the renewal token can be reused, so an old access token will always be caught by exception and renewed.
 * Handle the scope properly.
 It is hard-coded ATM to Analytics.
+* Store the context in the authorisation model.
+Two reasons:
+  * The context may be different for each user authorisatin, so we need to know what it is for each client we create.
+  * If the scope of an authorisation is changed, i.e. extended, then it needs to be authorised again.
+We will only know it has extended by keeping a record of the previous scopes.
+Google calls this incremental authorisation.